 The AGM battery (absorbent glass mat) is a state-of-the-art battery that absorbs the electrolyte in a special fibre-glass matting.
-Lead-mat battery packs do not have a free sulphuric acid and can be operated in any position.
+It does not have any free (liquid) sulphuric acid and can be operated in any position.
 The acid cannot escape even if the AGM battery breaks.
 AGM batteries are ideally suited for the use in mobile homes and caravans.